 “The ‘Design Thinking’ label is not a myth.
 It is a description of the application of well-tried design process to new challenges and opportunities, used by people from both design and non-design backgrounds.
 I welcome the recognition of the term and hope that its use continues to expand and be more universally understood, so that eventually every leader knows how to use design and design thinking for innovation and better results.”

 — Bill Moggridge, co-founder of IDEO, in Design Thinking: Dear Don

 References & Where to Learn More

-Tim Brown, Change by Design: How Design Thinking Transforms Organizations and Inspires Innovation Introduction, 2009
+Check out Tim Brown’s book “Change by Design: How Design Thinking Transforms Organizations and Inspires Innovation Introduction,” 2009

 Learn more about Design Thinking in the article “Design Thinking: Dear Don” by Bill Moggridge: